Northeastern United States blizzard of 1978: Storm strength

 The storm's power was made apparent by its sustained hurricane-force winds of approximately 86 mi/h with gusts to 111 mi/h and the formation of an eye-like structure in the middle.
 While a typical nor'easter brings steady snow for six to twelve hours, the Blizzard of '78 brought heavy snow for an unprecedented full 33 hours as it was blocked from heading into the North Atlantic by a strong Canadian high pressure area.
 In many areas in Central and Southern New England, the snow falling at night turned to an icy mix that left a notable layer of solid ice on every external surface.
 This icy mixture greatly complicated recovery efforts in subsequent days, as it added considerable weight to power lines and tree limbs.
 Many trees that survived the daytime snow event did not survive the nighttime conditions.

 An atypical vertical development of storm clouds brought unusual thundersnow to southern New England and Long Island.
 These storms resulted in lightning and thunder accompanying the snowfall as it fell at 4 in an hour at times.

-Effects

-Conditions
+Preparations and impact

 One of the major problems with the Blizzard of 1978 was the lack of foreknowledge about the storm's severity.
 Weather forecasting in New England is difficult, and meteorologists had developed a reputation as being inaccurate.
 Forecasting techniques and technology had improved dramatically in the 1970s, but the public was still quite skeptical.
 Snow failed to arrive in Monday's pre-dawn hours as predicted, and many locals felt it to be another failed forecast—despite the accuracy of National Weather Service (NWS) forecasters' predictions concerning the Great Blizzard—and they went to work and school as normal.
 Because of this, people had neither time nor incentive to prepare.
 The region was already reeling after storms in January 1978 that left nearly two feet of snow in some areas of New England, and had caused the collapse of the roof of the Hartford Civic Center.